Temporary capital of Lithuania: Temporary capital in Kaunas

-Lithuania refused to have diplomatic relations between Poland and Lithuania until the ultimatum of 1938.
-Railroad traffic, telegraph lines or even mail could not cross the Polish–Lithuanian border.
-Lithuania continued to declare Vilnius as its capital in all official documents, including the constitution.
-Since the city was controlled by Poland, all Lithuanian authorities were transferred to the city of Kaunas, which became the seat of the government.
-To reconcile reality with constitutional claims, Kaunas was designated as a temporary or provisional capital until Vilnius would be "liberated from Polish occupation".
+Lithuania refused to have diplomatic relations with Poland until the ultimatum of 1938.
+Railroad traffic, telegraph lines, and even mail could not cross the Polish–Lithuanian border.
+Lithuania continued to refer to Vilnius as its capital in all official documents, including the constitution.
+Since the city was controlled by Poland, all Lithuanian authorities and military command were transferred to Kaunas, which became the seat of the government.
+To reconcile reality with constitutional claims, Kaunas was designated as a temporary or provisional capital until Vilnius could be "liberated from Polish occupation".
 In March 1938, Lithuania accepted a Polish ultimatum, demanding diplomatic relations.
 Despite normalised relations, the new Lithuanian Constitution, in May 1938, still claimed Vilnius as the de jure capital of Lithuania, and Kaunas remained as the temporary capital.